govau/content-guide/privacy.md

 The website of the [Office of the Australian Information Commissioner contains further information about privacy](http://www.oaic.gov.au/privacy), including the APPs, legislation and policies.

-### How we update this policy
+### Updates to policy

 We may review and update this policy from time to time, to take account of new laws or technology, or changes to the DTA’s priorities, functions, operations or practices.
-If we do, we will publish any updates on our website.
+If we do, we will publish any updates on our websites.

 ## Collecting your personal information